 In A Way That I Might Hate Today

-This season, taking place during an election year, had multiples host from both the worlds of politics and press.
-Though these hosts may have taken a couple gaps at their opponents, they yet to reach the point where the language they use has reached the divisiveness that even the most middle of the road political person can no longer seem to avoid.
+This season, taking place during an election year, had multiples hosts from the worlds of politics and the press.
+Though these hosts may have taken a couple jabs at their opponents, they yet to reach the point where the language they use has reached the divisiveness that even the most “middle of the road” political person can no longer seem to avoid.

 It's gotten to the point now where I can't even stand seeing politicians involved in satire.
-Where back in the day these political publicity stunts were used to win over new fans by sharing who they are as a person in a way that felt like there was risk involved by turning off some of their base, these new political visit seem far too calculated and are more about roasting not only their political rival but anyone who gives them support in a very safe environment where they are preaching to their choir.
+Where back in the day these political publicity stunts were used to win over new fans by sharing who these potential leaders actually are as people.
+They did this in a way that felt like there was risk involved by turning off some of their base.
+These new political visits seem far too calculated and are more about roasting not only their political rival but anyone who gives them support, while in a very safe environment where they are preaching to their choir.

 All of that said, my lack of knowledge of the political state at this time combined with the more than three decades that passed, made this episode, not just tolerable, but one that I actually enjoyed.